Configuration data templates

 Your template can now be used in a project.
 However, you might want to use some additional features to control the export process.

 - Use the Open in Excel button to open the contents of the grid in a Microsoft Excel workbook.
-Modify the entities as you require, and then select Publish to upload the changes back into Finance and Operations.
+Modify the entities as you require, and then select Publish to upload the changes back.

-- If you exported a template and want to bring that template back into Finance and Operations, select Import template, browse to the template file, and then select Create template to load it.
+- If you exported a template and want to bring that template back, select Import template, browse to the template file, and then select Create template to load it.

 - To replace the contents of an open template, select Replace from template, browse to the template file that has the entities to import, and then select Create template to load the template file.
 The values in the open template will be overwritten.